Odfjell Drilling to take over management of yet another rig from Seadrill

 This is the fourth rig in the last six months that Odfjell Drilling is taking over from Seadrill.
 Back in December 2021, Odfjell Drilling signed an agreement with Northern Ocean to provide management services for two rigs – West Mira and West Bollsta – which were up to that point managed by Seadrill.
 Following the manager change, these two rigs were renamed Deepsea Mira and Deepsea Bollsta.

 A couple of months after the Northern Ocean agreement, Odfjell Drilling revealed that it had made arrangements with SFL to provide management services for the jack-up drilling rig West Linus and replace Seadrill as the manager of this rig as soon as regulatory approvals were received from Norwegian authorities.

 Aside from the West Linus rig, SFL also is the owner of the harsh environment semi-submersible West Hercules rig, which is leased to Seadrill.
 The 2008-built West Hercules rig is currently operated by Seadrill and employed on a drilling contract with Equinor in Canada until October 2022, according to Seadrill’s fleet status report.
-The success of this campaign would boost resources at Equinor’s high-value development, Bay du Nord.
+The success of the campaign would boost resources at Equinor’s high-value development, Bay du Nord.

 Odfjell Drilling expects to take over as manager of the West Hercules rig as soon as the rig returns from Canada.
 The company further adds that it has already started operational preparations and marketing of the rig, in order to secure work for this rig once the SPS is completed.